 Or the Guests, be they Beggars or Lords.

 This stanza of When Stretch’d On One’s Bed continues to reveal the usual cares of the speaker’s life.
 She usually wants to know about the way “a company dines”, whether they have offered the best that the season had to offer.
 This continues to reveal a taste for high society.
 Wealth and worldly goods seem to be of utmost concern to her when she is healthy.
 Yet, when she falls ill, she has not a concern in the world whether the guests at a certain party were “beggars or Lords”.
-This in an interesting acknowledgement.
+This is an interesting acknowledgment.
 It suggests that when life is at a stand-still, and one is confined to a bed with an aching head, the trivial things in life do not seem to matter.

 How little the Bells,